nluna96/bikesharing/README.md

 # bikesharing
 ## Overview of the analysis
 The purpose of this analysis is to better understand NYC Citi Bike data.
-For this analysis, Citi Bike data was used in Tableau, a visualization software to break down the data and analyze trends in a form that many people can understand visualizations.
+For this analysis, Citi Bike data was used in Tableau, a visualization software to break down the data and analyze trends in a form that many people can understand.
 From this analysis, we will determine if a similar service will be profitable in other cities.

 ## Results